dot42/dot42/BUGS_AND_LIMITATIONS.md

 There are some limitations where the emulation is not yet fully implemented:

-- Equals & GetHashCode are not automatically implemented for structs.
+- **Limitation: ** Equals & GetHashCode are not automatically implemented for structs.
 Therefore, structs will not work as a key in a Dictionary or HashTable or similar things, if you don't explicitly override these methods (which you should do for performance reasons anyway).
   (note: Dot42 could do this automatically either at the compiler level, or implement it in `ValueType`, based on reflection, in the Framework; the latter approach is probably more compatible to BCL).
 - **Bug:** When structs are passed as arguments as a generic instance parameter, at the moment they are not cloned as they should be.
 This will make no difference with immutable structs, but breaks struct semantics with mutable structs.
 - **Bug:** Creating arrays of generic structs will fail at runtime with a dalvik verification error.
 Arrays of generic classes will work just fine.